Insight Orchestrator Overview

 - Work results: Similar to work requests, the orchestrator responds with results from work that was done.
 These requests are signed and verified.

-You can view all of your orchestrators by going to Settings > Orchestrators to access the Orchestrators page.
+You can view all of your orchestrators by going to Settings > Orchestrators in InsightConnect or navigate to Data Collection > Orchestrators from the Insight Platform Home.
 On the Orchestrators page, every orchestrator has a card that acts like a dashboard.
 These cards display orchestrator data, but also allow you to review the health of an orchestrator or delete any as needed.

 Each orchestrator card displays: